Junker/InfluxDbServiceProvider/README.md

 InfluxDb Service Provider for Silex

 ## Requirements
-silex 1.x
+- Silex 1.x
-InfluxDB client library for PHP
+- InfluxDB client library for PHP

 ##Installation
 The best way to install InfluxDbServiceProvider is to use a [Composer](https://getcomposer.org/download):